Everything you want to know about permanent hair removal

 Is faster hair growth after laser treatment normal?

-Yes, this is a known phenomenon within the world of laser hair removal and is considered normal and not undesirable.
+Yes, this is a well-known phenomenon within the world of laser hair removal and is considered normal and not unwanted.

 Sometimes, especially around the second or third session, a temporary increase in hair growth may be visible.
-This is due to changes in the hair growth cycle caused by the laser treatment.
-Normally, hair grows in phases, but after treatment, hairs that haven't yet been destroyed may enter the growth phase more quickly, giving the appearance of increased growth.
+This is caused by changes in the hair growth cycle as a result of the laser treatment.
+Normally, hairs grow in different phases, but after a treatment, hairs that have not yet been destroyed can enter the growth phase more quickly, making it appear as if there is extra growth.

 This effect is temporary.
-During follow-up treatments, these hair follicles are still effectively treated, ultimately leading to a minimal and permanent reduction in hair growth.
+During the follow-up treatments, these hair follicles are effectively treated, ultimately leading to a minimal and permanent reduction in hair growth.